abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 export default BookStoreScreen;
 ```

-- In the `useEffect` function we'll check `currentUser` and `policies` variables.
+- In the `useEffect` function we'll check the `currentUser` and `policies` variables.
-- useEffect's condition will be the policies of the `BookStore` permission group.
+- useEffect's conditions will be the policies of the `BookStore` permission group.
-- `Books` tab will be shown if the user has `BookStore.Books` permission anymore
+- `Books` tab will be shown if the user has the `BookStore.Books` permission

 ![Books Menu Item](../../images/books-menu-item.png)

 ### Hide the New Book Button

-`New Book` button placed in the BooksScreen as a `+` icon button, for the toggle visiblity of the button we need to add `policies` variable to `BooksScreen` component like the `BookStoreScreen` component.
-Open `BooksScreen.js` file in the `./src/screens/BookStore/Books` folder and include code below.
+`New Book` button is placed in the BooksScreen as a `+` icon button.
+For the toggle visibility of the button, we need to add the `policies` variable to the `BooksScreen` component like the `BookStoreScreen` component.
+Open the `BooksScreen.js` file in the `./src/screens/BookStore/Books` folder and include the code below.

 ```js
 //Imports..